d3g0n-byte/RAGE-Console-Resource-Converter/README.md

 # RAGE-Console-Resource-Converter

-Based on code created by @oxmaulmike2581
+Thanks for @oxmaulmike2581 for help